mikeroyal/Self-Hosting-Guide/README.md

 [Leantime](https://leantime.io) - Leantime is a lean project management system for small teams and startups helping to manage projects from ideation through delivery.

+[Taiga](https://taiga.io/) is an open-source project management software for cross-functional teams that work agile across both scrum and kanban frameworks.

+[Planka](https://planka.app/) is a realtime kanban board for workgroups built with React and Redux.

 [Microgit](https://github.com/microgit-com/microgit) - Git hosting service made in Crystal and Lucky. `MIT` `Crystal`

 [OneDev](https://onedev.io/) - All-In-One DevOps Platform.
 With Git Management, Issue Tracking, and CI/CD.
 Simple yet Powerful.